ashwini-kr-sharma/chipatac2020/01_ATAC_Intro.md

 ```

 ## Public datasets
 Often one has to use publicly available datasets.
 These datasets are widely available through [Gene Expression Omnibus - GEO](https://www.ncbi.nlm.nih.gov/geo/) and [Array Express](https://www.ebi.ac.uk/arrayexpress/).
 Raw data `fastq` from human samples are usually deposited in [The database of Genotypes and Phenotypes - dbGAP](https://www.ncbi.nlm.nih.gov/gap/) and [European Genome-phenome Archive - EGA](https://www.ebi.ac.uk/ega/home) and are available under protected access.
 These data are usually in `SRA` format and an array of tools called [sra-tools](https://github.com/ncbi/sra-tools) are available to manipulate these formats prior to regular analysis.
-We will not talk about these files formats in this workshop, but we want to make the participants aware that most of the publically available raw ChIPseq and ATACseq data are in `SRA` format which needs to be converted to `fastq` format using `SRA-tools`.
+We will not talk about these files formats in this workshop, but we want to make the participants aware that most of the publicly available raw ChIPseq and ATACseq data are in `SRA` format which needs to be converted to `fastq` format using `SRA-tools`.